-A {\bf double vector bundle} is a \vba $(D,A,E,M)$ as in diagram \eqref{doubleVB} in which both the vertical Lie algebroid structures are trivial.
-Hence, every \vba has an underlying \DVB{} structure, given by the same diagram \eqref{doubleVB} by forgetting the Lie algebroid structures defined on the vertical arrows.
+Given this definition, we can introduce the notion of a {\bf double vector bundle} as a \vba $(D,A,E,M)$ encoded in diagram \eqref{doubleVB} in which the Lie algebroid structures are trivial (see also \cite{Pradines, mackenzie-book,GM08}).
+Hence, every \vba has an underlying \DVB{} structure, given by the same diagram \eqref{doubleVB} and by forgetting the Lie algebroid structures defined on the vertical arrows.